 7. See the first-ever Swiss computer

 Today, computers can be found everywhere – most of us even carry one in our pockets.
 Against this background it is even more impressive to see that ERMETH, the first Swiss computer was as big as ten wardrobes.
 And despite its size, even a single photograph like those that we take on our mobile phones today would have contained too much data for it to store.
 Nevertheless, it was in huge demand.
 The colossus ran day and night.
 This section makes the history of digitisation come alive.
 Incidentally, if you walk on a few metres, you can also see the legendary Apple 1.

-He is a firm favourite with our visitors: NAO, the small humanoid robot.
-Not only for his ability to take part in a quiz or do Tai Chi.
 We have a special fascination for robots.
-But then we are relieved to see that we are still better at some things than they are.
-In any case, taking a walk with NAO will give you the perfect opportunity to ponder what the future holds for humans and machines.
+But yet we are relieved to see that we are still better at some things than they are.
+In any case, taking a walk with our robot will give you the perfect opportunity to ponder what the future holds for humans and machines.

 9. Children’s tours with Ratatösk